dejwk/roo_display/README.md

 ##### The AddrWindowDevice template class

 Many display devices are internally implemented using the same underlying paradigm, in which all drawing is essentially reduced to `setAddress()` and `write()`.
-The AddrWindowDevice helper base class provides a common implementation that implements this paradigm.
+The AddrWindowDevice helper base class provides a common implementation of this paradigm.
 The class is parameterized using a `Target` class.
 Essentially, instead of implementing the `DisplayDevice`, you now need to implement a `Target`.
 The number of methods to implement there is actually larger, but they are simpler.
 You no longer need to worry about rectangles, pixels, and ARGB conversion; instead, you need to implement basic primitives to set the address window in the X/Y direction, and to write raw pixel data in the native format (often RGB565).
-Additionally, the base class implements a useful implementation for `writePixels` and `fillPixels`, namely: it detects neighboring pixels in a batch, and tries to minimize the number of calls to 'set window' methods.
-This implementation can considerably reduce communication volume and thus significantly improve pixel drawing performance.
+Additionally, the base class provides an optimized baseline implementation of `writePixels` and `fillPixels`, detecting neighboring pixels in a batch and minimizing the number of calls to 'set window' methods.
+This optimization can considerably reduce communication volume and thus significantly improve pixel drawing performance.

 The implementation of most of the existing drivers, e.g. ILI9486, ILI9488, ILI9431, ST7789, and ST7735, use `AddWindowDevice` as the base class.
 They include an implementation of the appropriate `Target`, plus some typedefs to put it together with the `AddWindowDevice`.
-The `Target` implements the core device-specific part, e.g. the init sequence, the window and data output commands, etc.
+The `Target` implements the core device-specific part, such as the init sequence and the commands to set the window and write the data.

-> Note that template parameterization is used rather than inheritance, to facilitate code inlining and avoid the cost of (virtual) method calls.
-It allows these drivers to be as fast as they would have been if implemented from scratch.
+> Note that template parameterization is used rather than inheritance, to facilitate inlining and avoid the cost of virtual method calls.

 ##### Transport abstraction

-In order to support hardware-optimized, microcontroller-specific SPI and GPIO implementations, and to provide extensibility towards non-SPI transports, the drivers are generally templated on `Transport` and `Gpio` classes.
+In order to support hardware-optimized, microcontroller-specific SPI and GPIO implementations, and to provide extensibility towards non-SPI transports, many drivers are templated on `Transport` and `Gpio` classes.
 The `Transport` provides the following methods:

 * `beginTransaction()` / `endTransaction()`,
 * `write()`, `write16()`, `write16be()`, `write32()`, `write32be()`, `writeBytes()`, `fill16()`, `fill24be()`.